saifali1035/Self-hosted-Gitlab/README.md

     container_name: gitlab
 ```

-We will restart as always so incase the container inside the service goes in error state or exits because of any reason, it will get restrated aleays.
+We will set restart as always so incase the container inside the service goes in error state or exits because of any reason, it will get restrated aleays.
 ```YAML
 restart: always
 ```